 3. When can I exercise again?

-Fatigue, pain, sleeplessness, and depression can interfere with getting regular exercise.
-Even once you’re diagnosed, you might be afraid to exercise because of the impact on your affected joints.
+Pain, sleeplessness, fatigue, and depression can interfere with your getting regular exercise.
+Once you’re diagnosed, you might even be afraid to exercise because of the impact on your affected joints.

-However, two treatments — DMARDs, of which methotrexate is the most common, and biologics — have a different approach.
-They impact the cellular pathways leading to inflammation.
+Two treatments — DMARDs and biologics — take a different approach.
+They affect the cellular pathways leading to inflammation.
 These are excellent treatments for many people with RA, because stopping inflammation can prevent permanent damage to joints.
-But they do take longer to work.
-Ask your doctor for their experience in using these drugs.

 5. Can I get pregnant?

-If you’re a woman with RA, you can have a healthy pregnancy (you may even enjoy a break from RA symptoms) and healthy babies.
+You can have a healthy pregnancy and healthy babies with RA.
+You may even enjoy a break from your RA symptoms.
 Just make sure to consult your rheumatologist regularly.

-NSAIDs and corticosteroids help people with RA control pain and swelling, while DMARDs slow disease progression and can save joints.
-You were most likely prescribed these medications soon after you were diagnosed.
-But they might not always work.
+NSAIDs and corticosteroids help people with RA manage their pain and swelling, while DMARDs slow disease progression and can save joints.
+You were most likely prescribed these medications soon after you were diagnosed, but they might not always work.

-The need for additional or different drugs could be temporary.
-For example, during a flare, you could need additional temporary pain relief.
+The need for additional or different medications could be temporary.
+For example, during a flare-up, you could need additional and temporary pain relief.
 You may also need to change or add treatments over time.

-Talk to your rheumatologist throughout your treatment to understand how to tell when a treatment is no longer working and how to plan for a change in treatment when needed.
+Talk with your rheumatologist throughout your treatment to understand how to tell when a treatment is no longer working and how to plan for a change in treatment when needed.

 7. What new treatments are available?

-Keeping a care diary might help you track flare triggers, and so will consulting with your rheumatologist.
-Ask about their experience with other patients.
+Keeping a care diary might help you track your triggers, and so will consulting with your rheumatologist.
+Ask about their experience with other people.
 Together, refer to their record of your appointments to identify what might be activating disease symptoms.